shohei909/TypePacker/ReadMe.md

 ```

 This serialization method is suitable for data communications.
-It has a smaller file size than Json, but compatibility between versions is difficult.
+It has a smaller data size than Json, but compatibility between versions is more difficult.

 Please refer to [the test cases](test/cases/sample/BytesPackerTestCase.hx) for more detailed usage.